How to Update WordPress Automatically and Manually: A Complete Guide

 Not all plugins and themes are immediately compatible with new WordPress updates.
 Updating without checking could result in broken functionality or worse, your site going offline!

-Read: Plugin And Themes Auto-Updates
+Read: Plugin and Themes Auto-Updates

 Check PHP Version